pragma-/pbot/doc/Admin.md

 ## Event queue management
 ### eventqueue
-Manages the PBot event queue.
-Can be used to add commands that run at a future time.
+PBot uses an event queue to schedule future tasks or commands.
+The `eventqueue` command can be used to list or remove upcoming events.
+It can also be used to schedule a command.

 Usage: `eventqueue list [filter regex] | add <relative time> <command> | remove <event>`